-The Master's degree in Physical Education offers an emphasis in one of three option areas: Sports Administration, Exercise and Wellness, or Exercise and Sport Science.
+The Master's degree in Exercise & Sport Science offers an emphasis in two concentrations: Sports Administration & Exercise and Wellness.
 Each option requires 30 credit hours for completion.
 Full-time graduate students in the Sports Administration and Exercise and Wellness options typically take four courses in each of the Fall and Spring semesters and complete their program with an internship in the summer.
-The Exercise and Sport Science option includes ten courses but no internship.
-A thesis is available to, but not required for, students in the Exercise and Sport Science option.
 The program may be pursued on a part-time basis by teachers or professionals already working in the field.
 The Graduate Coordinator will work with students to develop their program of study.

 Information and Requirements:

-Admission into the Master of Science program in Physical Education requires completion of a baccalaureate degree in exercise science, physical education or in a field related to graduate study in sport administration (e.g., business, marketing, sociology) or exercise and wellness (e.g. nutrition, health).
+Admission into the Master of Science program in Exercise & Sport Science requires completion of a baccalaureate degree in exercise science, physical education or in a field related to graduate study in sport administration (e.g., business, marketing, sociology) or exercise and wellness (e.g. nutrition, health).
 Transcripts serve as documentation for admission.

-Admission Requirements (For All MS in PE Programs):
+Admission Requirements (For All MS in ESS in Programs):

 NOTE: Online applications should be submitted to EKU gradschool online